Easy 4-Ingredient Buckeye Peanut Butter Balls

 Chocolate covered peanut butter balls are just that… They're completely covered in chocolate.

-buckeye balls on a white plate
+peanut butter buckeye balls on a white plate

 2. Add in the peanut butter with the butter.

-3. Finally, add in the powdered sugar.
+3. Finally, add in the powdered sugar to the large mixing bowl.

 rolling dough into peanut butter balls, placing on baking sheet, and adding toothpicks

-Once all of the dough is rolled into balls, chill the whole sheet in the fridge or freezer for about half an hour.
+1. Once all of the dough is rolled into balls, chill the whole sheet in the fridge or freezer for about half an hour.

 While your peanut butter balls are chilling, it’s a good time to melt the chocolate and get it ready to go.

-Also, depending on the type of chocolate used, some people like to add shortening or paraffin wax to their chocolate as it melts.
-This allows for a thinner coat and stretches your chocolate a little further.
+Depending on the type of chocolate used, some people like to add shortening or paraffin wax to their chocolate as it melts.
+This allows for a thinner, more shiny, glossy coat and stretches the chocolate a little further too.
+If you use a good quality chocolate, you likely won’t need this step.

 I started using Ghirardelli Dark Melting Wafers a few years ago, and I love them so much better than almond bark.
 They’re so much easier to work with, and they have fantastic flavor.